mohitpai/journey-optimizer.en/help/using/content-management/fragments.md

 1. Click **[!UICONTROL Create]**.

 ### Create a visual fragment {#create-visual-fragment}

+>[!CONTEXTUALHELP]
+>id="ajo_create_visual_fragment"
+>title="Select the visual type"
+>abstract="Create a standalone visual fragment to make your content reusable in an email within a journey or a campaign, or in a content template."
+>additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/email/design-email/add-content/use-visual-fragments.html" text="Add visual fragments to your emails"

 1. [Create a fragment](#create-from-scratch) from the **[!UICONTROL Content Management]** > **[!UICONTROL Fragments]** left menu and select the **[!UICONTROL Visual fragment]** type.